RAS-University/robotic-courses/docs/MPC.md

   </div>
 </div>

-The invariant set will provide a set of initial states for wich the trajectories will never violate the system constraints.
+The invariant set will provide a set of initial states for which the trajectories will never violate the system constraints.
 In order to increase the applicability of the MPC algorithm, and in particular to increase the size of the set of initial conditions $x_{0}$ for which the terminal condition $x_{N} \in \mathcal{X}_T$ can be met, it is important to choose the maximal positively invariant set as the terminal constraint set.
 This set is defined as follows.

 <div class="lemma-window">
   <div class="lemma-title" id="def-2-2-max-positive-invariant">Definition 2.2: Maximal positively invariant set</div>
   <div style="padding: 1.5em;">
     The maximal positively invariant (MPI) set under the dynamics of \eqref{eq:u_control} and \eqref{eq:x_dynamics} and the constraints \eqref{eq:constraints} is the union of all sets that are positively invariant under these dynamics and constraints.
-We will denotate this set as $\mathcal{X}_\infty$ of $\mathcal{X}^{\text{MPI}}$.
+We will denote this set as $\mathcal{X}_\infty$ of $\mathcal{X}^{\text{MPI}}$.
   </div>
 </div>